rymndhng/rymndhng.github.io/_drafts/2019-09-28-securing-webhooks-with-clj-http.md

 ---
-title: Productionizing webhooks (with clj-http)
+title: Production Checklist for Webhooks (with clj-http)
 layout: post
-tags: clojure http webhooks
+tags: clojure http webhooks guide
 ---

-This is a distilled (living) checklist of things to think about for productionizing webhooks (with clj-http in mind).
+This is a distilled (living) checklist of things to think about for productionizing webhooks with clj-http in mind.
 The document is broken into three sections.

 1. Background